-With Charleston being just a one hour and 40 minute flight from NYC, I suggest you take a side-trip there next time you take a bite out of the Big Apple.
+With Charleston being just a one hour and 40-minute flight from NYC, I suggest you take a side-trip there next time you take a bite out of the Big Apple.
 Make sure you save some room.

 I spent two months in the south, and Smoke BBQ was the best barbecue restaurant I found across five states.
 And trust me, I went to more than a few.

 Whenever a restaurant is an ‘institution’, I tend to be a little wary.
 Often places that have been around for ages build a reputation that’s impossible for them to meet.
-But McCrady’s, which has been a popular Charleston dining spot for over a decade, lived up to the hype.
+But McCrady’s, which has been a favorite Charleston dining spot for over a decade, lived up to the hype.

 The modern-Southern menu features ingredients sourced from local farmers and uses them in cutting-edge ways.
 My favourite dishes were the clams with English peas, wild onion and begonias, and the American red snapper with polenta di Riso, rhubarb, celery and green almond.
-The cocktail menu is also unique, with each bartender serving their own signature mix alongside the classics.
+The cocktail menu is also unique, with each bartender serving their signature mix alongside the classics.

 Charleston’s food scene summed up in one place.
-Southern traditions like chicken biscuit and roast meats are served alongside fresh, tasty salads at this breakfast and lunch venue.
+Southern traditions like a chicken biscuit and roast meats are served alongside fresh, tasty salads at this breakfast and lunch venue.

-The uber-modern menu also incorporates international cuisine via the Mexican grilled mahi tacos, Vietnamese banh mi roll and traditionally French croquet-monsieur.
+The uber-modern menu also incorporates international cuisine via the Mexican grilled Mahi tacos, Vietnamese banh mi roll and traditionally French croquet-monsieur.
 The charcuterie and cheese plate is a must – wash it down with one of the craft beers or sodas, and finish off with some housemade gelato.

 This recently-opened restaurant is yet another place doing seriously inventive stuff with traditional Southern cuisine, and throwing in a little international flavour for fun.

-The focus at Spero is on share plates, so bring lots of friends in order to sample as much of the menu as possible.
+The focus at Spero is on share plates, so bring lots of friends to sample as much of the menu as possible.
 Be a true southerner and start with some cornbread.
 But this is no ordinary cornbread – it comes with burnt honey miso butter.

-I couldn’t go past menu item Dem Buns Though for the sassy name alone, and wasn’t disappointed by the combination of house-smoked wagyu pastrami, braised cabbage, and 1000 Russian island dressing.
-Southern food can tend to be heavy, so I was delighted by healthy sides of red Russian kale served with cucumbers, red peppers, and garlic miso vinaigrette, and the broccoli with roasted garlic puree, white anchovies, bread crumbs, and smoked chili oil.
+I couldn’t go past menu item Dem Buns Though for the sassy name alone and wasn’t disappointed by the combination of house-smoked wagyu pastrami, braised cabbage, and 1000 Russian island dressing.
+Southern food can tend to be heavy, so I was delighted by healthy sides of red Russian kale served with cucumbers, red peppers, and garlic miso vinaigrette, and the broccoli with roasted garlic puree, white anchovies, bread crumbs, and smoked chilli oil.